mattyv/ilp_for/README.md

 }
 ```

-Compilers *can* unroll this with `#pragma unroll`, but they insert bounds checks after **each element** because [SCEV](https://llvm.org/docs/ScalarEvolution.html) cannot determine the trip count for loops with `break`.
+Compilers *can* unroll this with `#pragma unroll`, but they'll probably insert bounds checks after **each element** because [SCEV](https://llvm.org/docs/ScalarEvolution.html) cannot determine the trip count for loops with `break`.
 ILP_FOR generates a main loop + remainder pattern that checks bounds only once per block:

 ```cpp
 int sum = 0;